Lichtblick-Suite/lichtblick/packages/studio-base/src/PanelAPI/README.md

 ### Subscription parameters

 - `topics`: set of topics to subscribe to.
 Changing only the topics will not cause `restore` or `addMessage`/`addMessages` to be called.
-You can pass in an object if you want to set the `imageScale`: a number between 0 and 1 for subscriptions to image topics, requesting that the player downsample images. _(Unused in the open-source version of Webviz.)_

 ### Reducer functions